last updated April 28, 2022

-Siena College will continue to deliver The Education for a Lifetime this spring with all classrooms, residence halls, dining areas and athletic facilities at normal capacity, and a full slate of in-person student clubs and sports.
-Our ability to withdraw most COVID-related protocols remains contingent on vaccination, and a fully vaccinated and boosted community is the best way to ensure we all are able to enjoy the full Siena experience.
+Siena College is continuing to deliver The Education for a Lifetime this spring with all classrooms, residence halls, dining areas and athletic facilities at normal capacity, and a full slate of in-person student clubs and sports.
+Our removal of most COVID-related protocols remains contingent on vaccination, and a fully vaccinated and boosted community is the best way to ensure we all are able to enjoy the full Siena experience.

 As outlined by President Gibson, all students are required to receive the vaccine booster once eligible.
 For students who become eligible throughout the spring, the College has hosted a series of on-campus booster clinics.
 The remaining date is May 5.